 Those bondholders agreed to exchange their bonds for new bonds maturing five years later.
 That reduced the amount of debt that Iconix had to pay in March 2018 by $125 million.

 For all other bondholders, including our Stansberry's Credit Opportunities subscribers, nothing changed.
 The exchange allowed Iconix to complete its refinancing and pay off the rest of its bondholders.
 They were paid on time and in full as expected in March 2018.

 Subscribers who bought the bond when we recommended it in November 2017 earned a 31% gain in less than five months.
 That's an annualized gain of 85%.

 People say that finding safe, deeply discounted distressed debt – like this Iconix bond – is impossible.
-But as I've shown you today, it's not impossible.
+But as I've shown you today, it's not.

 We let our subscribers know immediately when we find these opportunities so they can take advantage of them and earn huge, safe returns... right under the noses of the financial pros.

 Editor's note: You don't have to take it from us.
 A longtime subscriber recently shared how this technique helped him solve his financial problems.
 He made 660% in one case...
 307% in another... and even 321% on his very first try.
 So we decided to give him the floor.
-And as part of the deal, we're offering a special Holiday bonus worth $1,200.
+And as part of the deal, we're offering a special holiday bonus.
 Get all the details right here.